 Colorado 14er: Lincoln, Democrat, and Bross Trip Report

 Another weekend up before the sun.
 Another wind-whipped cold morning.
-A real high altitude struggle.
+A real high-altitude struggle.
 Another summit sunrise.
 Another smile.
 A day well spent in the mountains.

-Squirrel and I set out to achieve a pretty ambitious goal: climb three (4 named) 14,000’+ peaks in one morning.
+Squirrel and I set out to achieve a pretty ambitious goal: climb three (four named) 14,000’+ peaks in one morning.
 That alone is a pretty tall order, but it doesn’t stop there.
-Only in Colorado can you go and do something like that, then see a show at a natural amphitheater (Red Rocks) that night.
+Only in Colorado can you go and do something like that, then see a show at a natural amphitheatre (Red Rocks) that night.
 It was exhausting, exhilarating, and totally worth it.
 The promise of a full moon and good weather, this was an opportunity that couldn’t be passed up.

 The wind was absolutely relentless the entire climb.
 Skirting the shaded, windward side of the mountain for most of the hike kept it pretty cold.
 I would never (again) hike up a mountain in Colorado without something to cover your face, a hat, and gloves.
 My Buff kept my face surprisingly warm and wind-whipped free.

 The trail from Lincoln to Bross is quite easy.
 Although the summit trail to Bross is technically “closed” because it is privately owned.
 I’ll leave my thoughts on the concept of owning an entire mountain to myself.
 However, when I climb mountains or head into any wilderness for that matter, I take on the risks associated with doing so.
 If I get hurt or worse, that’s on me.
 I was still feeling good, and since the trail to the top is only a 15 min hike up a few switchbacks from the actual trail, we went for it.

 The battle with the wind continued and we took shelter against some rocks, ate the rest of our snacks and looked over what we had hiked that day.